elizabeth-poggie/elizabethpoggie/elizabethpoggie/about.markdown

             name: Frontend Developer
             date:  Summer 2019
             blurb: "
             Separating application logic and user interface logic of a frontend heavy application by creating a Java based RESTful service.
 Improving the frontend portion of the application by modernizing components and creating custom ones based on user demands.
-Python scripting to parse user usage and preferences to determine areas of improvement for the application.
+Preformed additional Python scripting to parse user usage and preferences to determine areas of improvement for the application.
             "
     - subsection:
         name: Computer Taskforce